Literacy at Raynes Park

 Over the academic year, students will read a range of carefully selected classic stories and non-fiction texts from different cultures, traditions and time periods.
 Our aim is to expose our students to challenging themes and immerse them in different worlds and perspectives.
 In introducing this initiative in 2020, our hope is to create a sense of calm, focus and a genuine love of reading among our students at Raynes Park High School.

 PiXL Unlock is an online platform which seeks to unlock academic vocabulary and develop students’ language for the world beyond the classroom.
 We would like for all our students in Year 7 to 9 to complete 3 activities a day in addition to the homework set by their class teachers.
 By completing these activities students will increase their vocabulary by 21 words a week.
 The PiXL Unlock app is available for iOS and Android via the App Store and Google Play, respectively.
 Links to download the app can be found below:

-For helpful information including hints and tips to get your child reading over the summer, please see both our PiXL Reading communications below.
+For helpful information including hints and tips to support your child’s reading, please see our half-termly PiXL Reading communications below: